Procrastination is a challenge for many entrepreneurs.

 Look at the opportunities that are in front of you and the strengths you currently have that can be maximised.

-If left unchecked, the whirlwind of activity in your mind and life will constantly distract you from reaching your goals.
+If left unchecked, the whirlwind of activity in your mind and life will constantly distract you from reaching your goals, and create procrastination.

-It creates more and more complexity which means it harder to get clarity on your next steps.
+This creates more and more complexity which means it harder to get clarity on your next step

 The key is to simplify, and then simplify some more.

-I coach clients to focus on their 3 MIT (Most Important Tasks) each day.
+Focus on your 3 MIT (Most Important Tasks) each day.

 You can have a small list of non-essential tasks that can be handled at the beginning or the end of the workday or worked on together.